Whitecote Primary School’s Offer

 How will the school help my child on transfer to the next phase of education?

-We have transition procedures in place and good links with other school, particularly with the local specialist provision and high schools.
+We have transition procedures in place and good links with other schools, particularly with the local specialist provision and high schools.
 Our procedures always involve children and parents at every stage.

-How are the school resources allocated and matched to children’s SEN?
+How are the school resources allocated and matched to children’s SEND?